OHIO-ECT/ITS-4750-Lab-01/README.md

 42. Install DrawIO from https://www.diagrams.net or use the web version.
 The desktop version is a bit more full featured and does not require a network connection to use.

 43. Download and review the template Diagrams.net AKA DrawIO (.drawio) file that is part of this GitHub repo.
-Use it as a basic template for diagraming for labs.
+Use it as a basic template for diagramming for labs.
 The template diagram will not have everything in it for every lab (a few labs don't have a Network Diagram).
 Again, it's a good starting point.

 ## [Toolkit] Network Diagnostic and Debugging